Kinematic Kitbashing: Approach

 \section{Approach}

-We frame \emph{kinematic kitbashing} as an optimization that places a given set of kinematic parts into a shared world frame, where the parts are sourced from a database of articulated objects with known kinematic structures and joint parameters.
-Specifically, the input consists of (1) a kinematic tree whose nodes are associated with the kinematic parts, and edges represent their parent-child adjacency in the articulation, and (2) a functionality objective that evaluates the assembled mechanism on a task such as reachability or trajectory tracking.
-The optimization searches for rigid transformations that place the parts while achieving the desired functionality in accordance with the kinematic tree.
-Each child part carries its joint position and axis in the local frame, information that is readily available from source assets.
+We frame \emph{kinematic kitbashing} as an optimization that places a given set of articulated parts into a shared world frame.
+Specifically, the input consists of (1) a kinematic graph whose nodes represent a set of kinematic parts, and edges represent their parent-child adjacency in the articulation, and (2) a set of kinematic parts sourced from a database of articulated assets.
+Each part is sourced from a single exemplar asset, which provides the part's rest-pose mesh, its child-side joint parameters, and the geometry of its original parent.
+This original parent-child pair serves as the exemplar attachment for reattaching the part to a new parent.
 We do not assume access to the corresponding joints on the parent geometry.
-This setup reflects realistic scenarios for articulated object modeling: Parts are straightforward to collect, but manually annotating precise attachment positions and child part poses on every potential parent mesh for desired functional goals is both tedious and error-prone.
+Instead, the optimization searches for the similarity transformations required to place the parts such that they satisfy the kinematic graph while optionally maximizing a functionality objective (e.g., reachability or trajectory tracking).
+This setup reflects realistic scenarios for articulated object modeling: Parts are straightforward to collect, but manually annotating precise attachment positions and part poses on every potential parent mesh for desired functional goals is both tedious and error-prone.